Introduction

 More traders and more spending, yet the failure rate remains the same.

 Most explanations blame psychology, a lack of discipline, or not having enough capital.
-But many long-term traders have developed genuine pattern recognition and a deep understanding of the market.
-Their problem isn’t the lack of an edge — it’s the three structural barriers that stand between their intuition and consistent execution.
+But if you spend time with traders who have survived for more than five years, you hear a different story.
+Many of them have developed genuine pattern recognition and a deep understanding of the market.
+Their problem isn’t the lack of an edge.
+It’s the three structural barriers that stand between their intuition and consistent execution.

 WALL 1: The Time Trap